gutma-org/flight-declaration-protocol/FlightDeclarationProtocol.md

 For example:

-In a common scenario, Provider A has a customer base which is busy planning/conducting drone flights and tracking these in Provider A&#39;s system.
+In a common scenario, Provider A has a customer base which is busy planning/conducting drone flights and tracking these in Provider A's system.
 Provider B offers a similar service within the same geography, however neither Party A nor Party B can offer their customers a comprehensive air picture because each hold their own data in private silos.